dnkato/MvcMusicStore-Tutorial/README.md

 1. Eventually had to incorporated tutorial site.css and the tutorial navbar design to get everything to look right.

 1. After getting everything running like the tutorial, there were a couple of small things that I fixed (such as a broken link).
 I also added the register/login options back to the navbar, because there was no way to logout.
-Also, made the "Admin" link only visible to Administrators.
+Also, I made the "Admin" link only visible to Administrators.

+All in all this was a very fun project to code and I learned quite a bit about ASP.NET MVC from doing it!!!

+Special thanks to Microsoft for making such a detailed tutorial available and to Tasmeer Munir for his excellent tutorial [How to create and assign roles in asp.net mvc 5](https://gooroo.io/GoorooTHINK/Article/17736/How-to-create-and-assign-roles-in-aspnet-mvc-5/32014#.XTTDZ-hKhhF)